- Take a boat trip to two islands near Venice—one that's known for glassblowing

-- Enjoy visiting in the Chianti Classico region of Tuscany
+- Drive to gorgeous vineyards in the Chianti Classico region of Tuscany

 |Day 2||Self-Guided City Tour of Venice||Venice|

 |Day 7||Pick Up Rental Car, Drive to Pisa & Explore||Pisa|

 |Day 11||Chianti Wine Tasting Tour||Siena|

 |Day 13||Vatican Tour: Museums, Sistine Chapel & St. Peter's Basilica||Rome|